Víctor Maldonado Barreno: Life and work

-Barreno was born on February 14, 1927, in the Ecuadorian canton of Alausí.
+Maldonado Barreno was born on February 14, 1927, in the Ecuadorian canton of Alausí.
 He studied philosophy and theology at the Seminary of Guápulo.
 He studied ecclesiastical studies at the Pontifical University Antonianum.

 He was ordained a priest on June 29, 1953, in Rome.
 Following his studies in Rome, he was assigned to the Convent of San Francisco in Guayaquil.
 He was then sent to the Galapagos where he helped establish the Parish of Santa Marianita de Jesús.

 On February 2, 1990, Pope John Paul II appointed him titular Bishop of Ceramussa and auxiliary bishop of Guayaquil.
 He was consecrated on March 3 of the same year, in the Cathedral of Guayaquil, at the hands of Archbishop Juan Larrea Holguín.

 On October 4, 2003, Pope John Paul II accepted his resignation as auxiliary bishop.
 Following his retirement he still maintained a public stance, participating in masses, tributes and other religious ceremonies.

 Maldonado Barreno died in the city of Guayaquil, where he resided in a retreat house in the Convent of San Francisco de Guayaquil, on August 17, 2025, at the age of 98.